 The answer to this question generally depends on your requirements.
 Bees are important to our ecosystem.
 They are responsible for the majority of the food we produce in the world.
 There are global concerns to protect bees, and many people do not find problems coexisting with bees.

 However, it is not always a peaceful existence.
 So when should you consider treating a beehive?

-- Nests inside your home: Many times bees happen to nest inside your home, garage, or any other structure.
-Your movement could disturb the colony resulting in a bunch of bees sting your family to defend the colony.
+- Nests inside your home: Many times, bees happen to nest inside your home, garage, or any other structure.
+Your movement could disturb the colony resulting in a bunch of bees stinging your family to defend the colony.
 So, take proper measures to get rid of the nest.

 - Allergies to bees: Allergies to bee stings can be fatal sometimes.
 If anyone in your family faces an allergy to bee stings, it will be an ideal decision to get rid of the beehive.